-Students who do not score at or above 580 in both the Reading (Verbal) and Math portions of the SAT, and who do not score a 4 or better on one of the AP English (Language or Literature) or History (American, European, or World) exams, must take the Writing Exemption and Placement Exam for placement in our Writing Program.
+Students who do not score at or above 580 in both the Evidence Based Reading/Writing (Verbal) and Math portions of the SAT, and who do not score a 4 or better on one of the AP English (Language or Literature) or History (American, European, or World) exams, must take the Writing Exemption and Placement Exam for placement in the Writing Program.
 All students who score below 550 on the SAT Math are placed into Intermediate Algebra.
 The first-semester schedule for students in need of remediation is built so that students receive remediation in a timely manner by scheduling these courses first.
 The number of students enrolled in developmental courses overall was not different from last year.
-The number of students enrolled in remedial courses has increased from fall 2015 by 43%.
+The number of students enrolled in remedial courses has decreased from fall 2016 by 29%.

-Required Table II.C.2:

-Enrollment in Remediation (Developmental) Courses

-As a Factor of Total Number of Undergraduate Students Enrolled in Fall 2016
+Required Table II.C.2: Enrollment in Remediation (Developmental) Courses As a Factor of Total Number of Undergraduate Students Enrolled in Fall 2017

-Undergraduate Number of Students % of Total

-Enro llment One or More Reme dial Courses

-6, 787 107 1.6%

-As a Factor As a Factor of First-time, Full-time Freshmen (FTFT) Enrolled in Fall 2016

-Total Fall 2016 Total Fall 2016 Undergraduate Number of Students Enrolled in

-Enro llment One or More Reme dial Courses
+As a ractor of Total Number of i Ondergraduate Students Enron eu iii raii 2017 Total Fall 2016 Undergraduate Number of Students Enrolled in % of Total Enrollment One or More Remedial Courses 6,955 76 1.1% As a Factor of First-time, Full-time Freshmen (FTFT) Enrolled in Fall 2017 Total Fall 2016 Undergraduate Enrollment Number of Students Enrolled in One or More Remedial Courses % of Total 1,541 42 2.7%

-1, 454 80 5.5%

-] By Subject Area
+By Subject Area

 Subject Area Number of FTFT Enrolled In: Percent of all FTFT Enrolled In:

 Computation 0 0.0%

-Algebra 48 3.3%
+Algebra 23 1.5%

 Reading 0 0.0%

-Writing 33 2.3%
+Writing 22 1.4%

 English 0 0.0%